-TKM® (The King’s Method) is the outcome of an evolution of discoveries, revelations, and studies conducted by many people over time.
-While the cultural roots of TKM® can be traced to the Orient and perhaps even ancient Greece, there have been continuing developments and changes throughout history.
-Although, the true root must be attributed respectfully to God, as the Creator of the system and source of revelation.
-Glenn King, PhD, CD N, CN, Rev has employed relentless study, prayer, and most recent research to develop the current body of knowledge and techniques known as TKM®.
-Not a renaming of any other art, TKM® stands alone as a unique method of helping the body to heal naturally by using an understanding of the bio-electromagnetic energy of the body.
+TKM® (The King Method) is the outcome of an evolution of discoveries, revelations, and studies conducted by many people over time.
+While the cultural roots of TKM® can be traced to the Orient and perhaps even ancient Greece, there have been continuing developments and changes throughout its history.
+Glenn T. King, PhD, CD N, CN, Rev has employed relentless study, prayer, and the most recent research to develop the current body of knowledge and techniques known as TKM®.
+Not a renaming of any other art, TKM® stands alone as a unique method of helping the body to heal naturally by using an understanding of the bio-electromagnetic energy system of the body.
 The information that follows is offered for clarification and understanding for those who are interested in TKM® and its origins, and its evolution to what it is today.

 Jiro Murai was born in Taiseiji Village (present day Kaga City) Ishikawa prefecture in 1886 into a family with a long line of doctors.
 He died in 1960 at age 74.
 Jiro Murai is the man in recent history known to be responsible for the most in-depth study and development of the current method.
 At age 26 he became fatally ill.
 No doctor, not even his father or brother, also physicians, could cure him of his illness.
 He finally requested to be brought to the deep mountains to die alone.

-Following this, Murai invested decades of intensive study into this energy therapy.
+Following this, Murai invested decades of intensive study into this self applied therapy.
 On three separate occasions, Murai made a set of drawings of the energy pathways of the body and applications he had “rediscovered” in an attempt to record his findings.
-Although he never settled on a definitive name for his method, after using several, including The Method of Enhancing KI-EKI Circulation®, Murai said that the final name was yet to be determined.
+Although he never settled on a definitive name for the method, after using several, including The Method of Enhancing KI-EKI Circulation®, Murai said that the final name was yet to be determined.

 Murai lived in a rural area and only visited Tokyo about once a month to practice his method and give instructions in his lectures.
 Most of his students were elderly friends and relatives of those who provided their homes for his lectures.
 Murai demonstrated the method and its techniques on the students.
 There were always more who came to be treated than to listen to his teaching.
 Very few felt a commitment to treat others and disseminate his teaching.